wssimms/gssquared/Docs/DevelopLog.md

 #define SCALE_Y 4.9

 I got so used to the current way that I'm not sure how I feel about this.
 Everything works just fine with it, though, it is quite large.
 I might have to shrink it a bit, i.e. go with 1.5 x something?
 Seems to look ok with the fuzzy scaling. top and bottom borders would need to be adjusted.

+## Apr 10, 2025

+Been thinking about creating new blank disk images.
+It would be easy enough to have a button in the control panel to create a new blank disk image.
+Save As.. to save to a file.
+Then you can mount straight away!
+Basically we'll just have some blank disk images in resources/ and copy them as needed.

+Next step is to do text via the same routines!
+This will involve refactoring the text font drawing stuff - but not much. let's see how I prepare the font.. it creates a map of 32-bit pixels.
+We don't need that.
+We would actually just need 8-bit pixels, same as ever, either 0x00 or 0xFF to feed into the new graphics routines.

+text rendering then will have two modes: color and mono: when in RGB display mode, text is drawn in mono white.
+When in composite mode, it's drawn as if it was graphics and run through the LUT.
+When in mono mode, it's drawn in mono white, green, or amber accordingly.